 Fishery removals of the stock are considered in the WCPFC stock assessment process and the latest assessment of stock status considers the stock being above the limit reference points, so the stock PASSES Clauses C1.1 and C1.2.

-Therefore, Western central Pacific Yellowfin tuna (FAO 71) is APPROVED for the production of fishmeal and fish oil under the current Marin Trust v.2.0 by-product Standard.
+Therefore, Yellowfin tuna in the western Pacific Ocean is APPROVED for the production of fishmeal and fish oil under the current MarinTrust v2.0 by-products.

 Fishery Assessment Peer Review Comments